 Branded chain hotels have strictly defined rules, regulations, processes, and associated costs.

 Independents have greater flexibility, providing greater freedom to explore and innovate.

 An independent hotel can genuinely distinguish its customer service and property as unique.
 They can respond to guest needs quickly, delivering a personal experience which gains the hotel greater loyalty from their guests.

 Independent hotels have the freedom to play around with their brand.
 Not having a specific brand standard can be liberating.
 Marketing teams have the freedom to try different channels quickly, and the autonomy to change strategy as needed.

 Additionally, independents have more margin to play with.
 There’s a smaller number of stakeholders taking a piece of the pie.

 Take on the chance to be proactive and flexible as you meet challenges.
 Your revenue strategy should be solid, but have the freedom to refine strategies and allocate budget as needed.

 With challenges coming from both internal and external factors, putting your revenue strategy into practice can be frustrating.

 From technology to pricing to simple communication, there are a number of challenges that your team will need to be ready to face.

-Hotels, at the end of the day, should focus on optimising each channel, and driving direct bookings.
+Hotels should focus on optimising each channel, and driving direct bookings.
 Direct bookings reduce costs and produce a higher lifetime value for each guest.
 At Net Affinity, our reporting assists hotels in driving direct bookings and increasing revenue.